A short biography of Tom Morey

-Morey was a descendant of the men who founded the Detroit-based Dodge Brothers automobile company.
-Morey moved to Laguna, California when he was nine and learned to bodysurf with his father.
+Morey is related to the founders of the Detroit-based Dodge Brothers automobile company.
+The Morey's moved to Laguna, California, when Tom was eight.
+There, he learned to bodysurf on his father's back.

-Tom began riding a surf mat aged twelve, rode his first wave on a borrowed surfboard at sixteen and was on his way to becoming a top Californian longboarder by the time he turned 18.
+Tom began riding a surf mat aged nine, rode his first wave on a borrowed surfboard at 15, and was on his way to becoming a top Californian longboarder by the time he turned 18.

 Tom Morey also developed his musical skills in his youth and was playing drums professionally by 1948 when he was in his early teens.